 When Jai first began receiving services, he presented with significant delays in receptive and expressive language skills, literacy, and feeding skills.
-He also demonstrated limited attention to structured tasks and table-top activities.
+He also demonstrated limited attention to structured tasks and tabletop activities.
 Jai spoke in short sentences (often 1-2 words), demonstrated grammatical and word-order errors.
 He had difficulty using language to request, protest, and ask for help.
-Jai did not independently use language to comment on objects or action during play.
+Jai did not independently use language to comment on objects or actions during play.
 He answered what and what happening questions with approximately 70% accuracy.
-He had more difficulty with response to who , when , where , and why questions.
-Jai demonstrated delays in understanding of concepts (spatial, number, time) and followed 1-step directions approximately 50-60% of the time.
+He had more difficulty with response to who, when, where, and why questions.
+Jai demonstrated delays in understanding the concepts (spatial, number, time) and followed 1-step directions approximately 50-60% of the time.
 Jai was at the pre-literacy stage of reading development and recognized 8/26 letters in the alphabet and 4 sound/symbol combinations.
 He had difficulty with auditory discrimination of sounds (e.g. /p/ vs /b/, /m/ vs /n/).

 Impressions and Recommendations

 Jai has made amazing gains since beginning therapy 1 month ago.
 He has set the foundation for learning and literacy development.
 He has increased his abilities in the following areas: attention for structured tasks and for sustained focus, e.g. to discriminate sounds, confidence, willingness to try new and/or difficult tasks, retention of information, retrieval of information, carryover of skills, and independence in demonstration of knowledge and skills.
 He responds well to the clinician s models and prompts.
 He shows excellent potential for continued learning and skill development.

 Suggested goals at this time include:

 b) Jai will identify letters in words in short phrases

 c) Jai will identify rhyming words

 d) Jai will discriminate sounds l, h, w, g, q, y

 e) Jai will identify sight words